-ActivationType = 1 indicates its out of process activation class. out of process classes have a server. we have to know where the executable is, so there is a server registion here.
+ActivationType = 1 indicates its out of process activation class.
+Out of process classes have a server.
+We have to know where the executable is, so there is a server registration here.

 ActivationType = 0 indicates its in process activation